IEP Transition Planning

 The Transition Planning Inventory (TPI-3) is one of the most widely used formal measures in US schools.
 It evaluates student strengths and needs across employment, education, daily living, health, self-determination, communication, interpersonal relationships, and community participation.
 The TPI-3 includes forms completed by the student, the parent, and the school professional, which makes it a strong starting point for building a complete picture.

 Informal assessments are often more informative than formal ones, and they are always more student-centred.
-A structured student interview, conducted by the transition coordinator or special educator in a conversational format, can surface preferences, fears, aspirations, and strengths that no standardised tool captures.
-Wehmeyer and Kelchner (1995) demonstrated that students' own accounts of their interests and goals are strongly predictive of their satisfaction with post-school outcomes.
+A structured student interview, conducted by the transition coordinator or special educator in a conversational format, can surface preferences, fears, aspirations and strengths that no standardised tool captures.
+Wehmeyer and Kelchner (1995) support structured self-report about autonomy; use student accounts as direct transition evidence, not as a stand-alone prediction of adult outcomes.

 Situational assessments place the student in a real or simulated work environment to observe performance directly.
 A student who struggles to articulate preferences in a meeting may demonstrate clear vocational aptitudes when observed in a work experience setting.
 Interest inventories, functional assessments of daily living skills, and teacher-completed rating scales all contribute to the full assessment picture.